DigitalPublishingToolkit/TOD29GOODDATA/md/08chapter5.md

   PVOutput is a free online service for sharing and comparing distributed photovoltaic solar generation unit output data across time.
 It provides both manual and automatic data uploading facilities for households to contribute the outputs from their photovoltaic system.<br /><br />PVOutput began in 2010 as an open-access commons in response to the interest and enthusiasm of many households deploying PV to let others know of their system performance.
 It then, unintentionally but certainly fortuitously, came to fill the growing need for an aggregate measurement of the contribution of photovoltaic solar to the grid.
 The site has become a public resource that is used by a wide range of market participants, including those seeking to facilitate rule changes that recognise the value of distributed PV systems, and others seeking to improve network planning.
 Today there are over 1.7m households in Australia with photovoltaic solar and PVoutput.org has played a key role in helping researchers and other stakeholders understand the challenges and opportunities this presents.
   --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-*Box 4: Making a Data Commons from Household Photovoltaic Solar Output*

 ### Standards are sorely needed